sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Guide/Managing_Accounts.md

 If you are a member or owner of multiple accounts, to configure the login path and organization to log in to, select one of the following options from the **Org Login Rule** dropdown menu:

 * **Use Last logged in Org** - The last account logged in to will be logged in to on the next login.

 * **Use Default Org** - The default account will be logged in to on every login.

-*   **Always ask for Org** - You will be queried which account to log in to.
+* **Always ask for Org** - You will be queried for which account to log in.

 To view details of a listed organization, click on the organization name and refer to [Managing Organizations](/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Guide/Managing_Organizations/).